HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 #### Picture

-While `srcset` and `sizes` provide us with tooling to help provide browsers with images which are dimensionally more suited for a given viewport, device and layout - the `<picture>` element enables us to provide more sophisticated media strategies, including leveraging more effective image formats and empowering us to explore “art direction”.
+While `srcset` and `sizes` provide us with tooling to help provide browsers with images which are dimensionally more suited for a given viewport, device and layout - the `<picture>` element enables us to provide more sophisticated media strategies, including leveraging more effective image formats and empowering us to explore "art direction".

 {{ figure_markup(
   image="use-of-picture.png",